Turmeric Tea: A Liver Detox Tea

 TURMERIC TEA – NATURE’S LIVER DETOX

 Providing your body with liver supportive herbs and spices is a wonderful way to detox your liver.
-Turmeric is a powerful liver cleansing spice.
-Incorporating this spice into your nutrition will help support and detoxify your liver and provide potent anti-inflammatory benefits.
+Did you know that turmeric is a powerful liver cleansing spice?
+Incorporating this spice into your nutrition will help support and detoxify your liver and provide potent anti-inflammatory benefits!

-My favorite way to incorporate turmeric in my diet is by making a tasty and comforting turmeric tea.
+There are many delicious ways to incorporate turmeric into your life.
+You an even take turmeric pills (THESE are the ones I take).
+But my very favorite way to incorporate turmeric in my diet is by making a tasty and comforting turmeric tea.
 It’s slightly sweet, slightly spicy and extremely delicious.
 It tastes very similar to a chai tea.
 Turmeric tea is a delightful way to heal, cleanse and detoxify your body and liver.
 But that’s not all!
-Turmeric is the said to be the world’s most important spice because of the long list of health benefits.
+Turmeric is even said to be the world’s most important spice because of the long list of health benefits.

 Other benefits of turmeric tea: